 Both platforms have an excellent set of techniques and tools, aiming to improve your store's SEO.
 PrestaShop provides its clients with a significant number of modules to promote their business online and end up in the highest ranks of search engines.

 Meanwhile, Shopify itself is fast (since it is a hosted platform) and has almost all the features for your store to become popular.
 These include meta title and description, custom URLs, headings, image alt text, excellent speed and uptime, 301 redirects, SSL encryption, canonical tags.
-There's no need to install additional apps for your store to get a better chance in the ranking.
+There's no need to install additional apps for your store to get a better ranking.

 Fact 7.
 PrestaShop vs Shopify: Customer Support